 Executing on customers’ ideal interactive system while deploying automation integrated technology shall always remain the main aim.
 For any digital business transformation, technology sits at its heart.
 The reality is that if the implemented technology is challenging to use, people will not use it.
-From the viewpoint of the customers, the digital journey they commence on through your transformation must be smooth for them to adapt to the change happily.
+Customers say that the digital journey they commence on through your transformation must be smooth for them to adapt to the change happily.

 3. Failure to Align the Right Technology and Talent

-One of the most substantial reasons for digital transformation failure is the lack of skill management within the organization.
-Also, not being able to choose the right platform and the technology to be deployed for an integrated solution remains a massive problem among organizations during their digital transformation journey.
+One of the reasons for digital transformation failure is the lack of skill management within the organization.
+Also, being unable to choose the right platform and the technology to be deployed for an integrated solution remains a massive problem among organizations during their digital transformation journey.

-The leadership group in the enterprise must liaise with their CIOs to get an insight into what is the best technology to adapt how to manage talent required to carry out a successful digital transformation.
+The leadership group must liaise with their CIOs to get an insight into the best technology to adapt, manage the talent required to carry out a successful digital transformation.
 In-House talent management can be a hectic job for some enterprises given their nature of business.
-In this case, one can always opt for consulting firms who have successfully deployed digital transformations.
+In this case, one can always opt for consulting firms that have successfully deployed digital transformations.

 4. Confusion in Choosing the Right Approach: Siloed or Not-Siloed

-Siloed or not-siloed is up to the committed leadership to decide given the nature and structure of their organization.
+The committed leadership should decide between Siloed or not-siloed approach, given the nature and structure of their organization.

-The siloed approach means to drive the digital transformation in products and services but only in parts of the organization.
+The siloed approach means to drive the digital transformation in products and services within the organization.
 This way, the leaders can make sure that the failure of one doesn’t affect the other.
 The siloed approach is also viable when you have identified only a few parts or products of your company that need digital transformation.
 For instance, P&G reworked its failed digital transformation strategy to make it a successful project.

-If the company is of nature where the whole company has a scope of digital transformation, it should be approaching the not-siloed approach.
+If the company has a scope of digital transformation, it should be approaching the not-siloed approach.
 The leaders should make sure that each department in an organization is on the same page.
 Everyone in an organization should know their role.
-They should also be aware of how and what to achieve for the implementation of a successful digital transformation.
+They should also be aware of how and what to achieve for a successful digital transformation.

 A study shows that “70 percent of siloed digital transformation initiatives will ultimately fail due to insufficient collaboration, integration, sourcing, or project management.”